BSB61218 Advanced Diploma of Program Management

 - All students must be aged 18 years or over at the time of applying for admission to UIT

-- have completed all core units in BSB52415 Diploma of Marketing and Communication as per the training.gov.au Ref: https://training.gov.au/Training/Details/BSB61215 or Have completed two years equivalent full-time relevant workplace experience at a significant level within a project or program environment within an enterprise.
+- have completed all core units in BSB51415 Diploma of Project Management as per the gov.au Ref: https://training.gov.au/Training/Details/BSB61218 or Have completed two years equivalent full-time relevant workplace experience at a significant level within a project or program environment within an enterprise.

 - Satisfactory completion of studies in applicant’s home country equivalent to an Australian Year 12 qualification is required for entry into this course.